vectronic/homebridge-alarm-panel/README.md

 Provides a web UI alarm panel to view and manage a HomeKit based alarm system.

-Using on a spare mobile device which has been position near an entrance door it can act as a secure (fingerprint or passcode protected) alarm control panel.
+Used on a spare mobile device which has been positioned near an entrance door, it can act as a secure (fingerprint or passcode protected) alarm control panel.

 The web UI provides: